Vinayak1207/Judging-boi/README.md

 #The Judging Boi will judge your comments

 ##connected with twitter
-###to run 1tweet.py you need to put your consumer key,secret, consumer
+###to run 1tweet.py you need to put your consumer key,secret, accesstoken and secretand put em in 1tweet.py

 ## before running final_project.py